Flag of Cusco: Modern history

 The first recorded use of the rainbow flag in Peru was related to the Co-operative movement that entered the scene in the early 20th century.
 The modern flag was created in the early 1970s on the initiative of a local radio station Radio Rural.
 In 1973, on the occasion of the station's twenty-fifth anniversary, Raúla Montesinos Espejo proposed the rainbow flag, presenting it as belonging to the Incas.
 Unfortunately, Montesinos never submitted a study that proves the design's authenticity, and it was accepted de facto without further evidence.
 The flag has since grown in popularity, but people mistakenly associate it with Tahuantinsuyo.
-Five years later, on June 9, 1978, the Cusco Province took the flag as official; 16 days before the gay pride flag in San Francisco.
+Five years later, on June 9, 1978, the Municipality of Cusco Province took the flag as official; 16 days before the gay pride flag first flew in San Francisco in the United States.
 It is the second flag of Cuzco.
 The first flag used earlier consisted of a scarlet background and a coat of arms dating back to Spanish times, given in 1540.
 Due to its resemblance to the much more recognizable LGBT flag, the Echenique's sun was added to the flag in 2021.
 It is a golden disk that was given to the Peruvian President José Rufino Echenique during his visit to Cusco in 1853 and official emblem of the department, province and city of Cuzco since 1986.